 How to Test Computer Power Supply

 Testing hdd disk speed, power supply, power cord, or other units of a PC is great for clearing out issues and make room for improvements.
-But how to test psu of your computer?
-There are two basic methods to check if the computer power supply is working correctly.
-So, switch off the power switch.
-Remove the motherboard power connector from the computer’s power supply.

 At this point, the fan should rotate.
 If it doesn’t, then most likely your power supply unit is dead.
 If it rotates, we can proceed to the next step.

+Before checking the PSU, we need to check the voltage of the power outlet.
 We should see a reading somewhere between 230-245V which varies with the rated voltage of individual countries.
 If the reading matches the rated voltage of your zone, then the power outlet is ok.

 Now, the multimeter is ready to check the PSU’s pins.
 During the test session, the jumper or the paper clip should be inserted into the green and black pin.

 Now, switch the knob to the DC connection.
 Insert the black probe into the black or Ground pin and the red probe into the other pins (the ground, silver, and white pins won’t be used here).

 Now, check the signal or voltage of the pins.
 While testing it, always remember that there is a certain tolerance limit of the voltage and that is 5%.
 So, follow the chart below and check whether the voltage of the pin is in range or out of range.
 A list of voltage range for a 24-pins connector is provided below.

 |Blue||14||-12 V +/- 5%||(-10.80V) – (-13.20V)||12||Blue|